bronte123/-/_posts/10-16-2019-introducing-lanyon.md

 <img src="/YouMatter2.jpg" alt="An image of YM." />

-Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.
+**You Matter** is a movement started by social media influencer, [Demetrius Harmon](https://www.demetriusharmon.com/).
+The movement sheds light on mental health, stress, and self harm facing the current generation.

 ### Built on Poole